 - A cup of black beans provides a whopping 15 grams of proteins and contains no saturated fat.
 A half cup serving of kidney beans provides around 2 grams of resistant starch.

-- Also known as chickpeas, garbanzo beans are packed with 2 grams of resistant starch over half serving.
+- Also known as chickpeas, garbanzo beans are packed with 2 grams of resistant starch in half a serving.

 - Eating a portion of oats for breakfast is a great way to provide the body with slow releasing carbohydrates.